ravikiranb36/htmltestrunner-rv.github.io/docs/api-documentation.md

 to_string(s)
 ```

-It convert strings to unicode
+It converts strings to unicode

 **Args:**